 Good news.
 In line with regulations, the automotive industry in Europe has high rates of recycling and recovery of End-of-Life Vehicles (ELVs), as well as a high proportion of recycled materials in its new products, compared to other sectors.
 But we can always do better, can't we?
 The Group already incorporates an average of 30% recycled materials in its vehicles produced in Europe, and we want to go further.
 We want to continue to increase the recycled materials integrated into the production of new vehicles, while reducing procurement costs and the impact on resources.

 The ambition of this centre focuses on enhancing and developing skills, while accelerating research and innovation in the circular economy.
-Thus, Re-Start will host an incubator for start-ups and partners, as well as a university and training centre, to reinforce the specialisation of the professions present within the Re-Factory.
-The project will also study inclusion, to promote access to employment.
+Thus, Re-start is hosting an incubator for start-ups and partners, as well as a university and training centre, to reinforce the specialisation of the professions present within the Refactory.
+The training pole is also designed to promote the inclusion of people who have left the school system, to promote their access to employment.

-Re-Factory Flins will integrate an incubator open to its employees and external partners (start-ups, academic partners, large groups, local authorities...) to develop or co-develop innovative projects.
-It will include a space for "in vivo" experimentation on industrial installations, in collaboration with experts from different fields (vehicle architecture, materials, electric vehicles, energy, recycling, lean manufacturing...).
-It will also house the Advanced Manufacturing centre of excellence for vehicle prototyping and experimentation, focusing on Industry 4.0 topics such as 3D printing or predictive maintenance.
+The Refactory in Flins is integrating an incubator open to start-ups to develop or co-develop innovative projects.
+It will include a space for in situ experimentation on industrial installations, in collaboration with experts from different fields (vehicle architecture, materials, electric vehicles, energy, recycling, lean manufacturing...).

-In order to support employees in this transformation plan, the project plans to develop knowledge and skills in three areas:
+In order to support employees in this transformation plan, the project plans to develop knowledge and skills through its Mobility Circular Industry Campus, in three areas:

-Created in 2010 in Flins, this international vocational training centre has until now specialised in industrial techniques.
-It will be entrusted with the development of new modules to meet training needs within the Re-Factory, the Group and outside the company.
+Created in 2010 in FLins, this international vocational training centre has until now specialized in industrial techniques.
+It now offers new modules to meet training needs within the Refactory, the Group and outside the company.

-On the scale of the automobile sector and industry, Re-Factory also intends to contribute to the creation of academic training, such as the creation of a Certificate of Trades and Qualifications (CTQ).
+On the scale of the automobile sector and industry, Refactory also intends to contribute to the creation of academic training, such as the creation of a Certificate of Trades and Qualifications (CQM).
 In order to share know-how more widely and design training courses that meet the needs of the industry of the future.

 In the field of applied research, partnerships will be set up with consortia of schools and universities to boost innovation in the circular economy.
 By promoting concrete experimentation and direct immersion in an industrial field, the Group wishes to encourage research in the scientific field and in the human and social sciences.